Where are we staying?

 Will there be free time?

-There is free time built into the schedule of the conference so that you can explore Warsaw.
+There is free time built into the schedule of the conference so you can explore Budapest.
 We encourage you to make plans with new friends and visit places not included in the group tour.
-Before you arrive at the conference, we will give you a packet of information on interesting sites and maps, and we will do our best to communicate these opportunities even before you arrive via Facebook and email.
-However, it is always good to do your own research before the trip and scope out the places you want to see, the restaurants where you want to eat, etc. This way you can make sure you experience all you intended for your trip!
+Budapest at this time of year is very busy, so if you want to buy an entry ticket, do it online soon.
+Please do your own research before the trip and scope out the places you want to see, the restaurants where you want to eat, etc. This way you can make sure you experience all you intended for your trip!

-There will also be a private guided tour of Warsaw’s famous sights and history scheduled for the conference.
+There will also be a private guided tour of Budapest’s famous sights and history scheduled for the conference.
 This city has incredible Jewish history, and our guided tour will take the time to explain important places to remember.
 All other entrance fees are at your expense.
 Please account for this in your financial planning.
-Again, there are many places to eat, explore, and shop at reasonable prices throughout Warsaw.

 Of course you can.
-You will need to arrange/pay for your own housing if arriving early or staying later.
+You will need to arrange and pay for your own housing if arriving early or staying later.
 We recommend you take advantage of being in Europe by visiting other interesting places!
-Krakow, Poland is a 3-hour train ride from Warsaw, Copenhagen, Berlin, Budapest, and Prague, with many other cities under an hour and a half plane ride away.
+Vienna is a short train/bus ride away.
+There are also many other cities—like Prague, Copenhagen, Berlin, and Krakow—which are under an hour-and-a-half plane ride away.

 What should I pack?